mietek/halcyon-website/pages/reference/index.md

 > Type:                | directory
 > Command-line option: | `--base=…`

-Directory in which Halcyon restores or builds layers.
+Directory in which Halcyon builds or restores the GHC, Cabal, and sandbox directories.

 Default value of [`HALCYON_PREFIX`](#halcyon_prefix).